Above is a small part of the collection

 Gavin is a CB500/4 K1 with high miles on the clock, always a worry.
 It came to us as a good solid bike, and indeed he is.
 That said he has been subject to neglect as so many bikes are today.
 The tank and sidepanels were so grubby our clay bars were sticking even with a lube applied and we needed to revert to sterner stuff but even then after an appraisal at the paint shop it is off with the old and he is going Candy Garnet Brown!
 The frame is covered in areas of rust, powder coating is a necessity here.
 The engine was anodising and will take some hours of polishing to make good again and with our friends RS Paintwork we will be able to repaint him in exactly the correct colours before it goes back into the frame.
 The chromework was better than expected with a decent front end and rear mudguard however the pipes were shot but we have a spare set thankfully so these will be very useful.
 The wheels will be our first time to rebuild with new rims and spokes kindly supplied by David Silver Spares.

-Engine wise we are not sure yet as he is only running on numbers 1 and 4 suggesting a dead left hand coil more likely than not a wire, we will need to investigate this further but should be no problem, one area of concern is what is this masking as the seller knew of the issue removing the coils to 2 and 3 and there may be a reason, this we will find out no doubt in due course (it was sold to us as a runner, yes, on 2 cylinders thank very much, is honesty so difficult nowerdays?)
+Engine wise we are not sure yet as he is only running on numbers 1 and 4 suggesting a dead left hand coil but we tend to replace coils on our rebuilds nowerdays so this may well rectify itself however one area of concern is what is this masking as the seller knew of the issue removing the coils to 2 and 3 and there may be a reason, time will tell, remember it was sold to us as a runner, yes, on 2 cylinders thanks very much, is honesty so difficult nowerdays?

 Other than this he will be treated to the normal Four Bores upgrades including the clocks and brakes overhauled then though I believe we will have a really good English CB500/4 which will turn a few heads as time goes by.